DistrictDataLabs/yellowbrick/docs/contributing.rst

 Developing Visualizers
 ----------------------

 In this section, we'll discuss the basics of developing visualizers.
 This of course is a big topic, but hopefully these simple tips and tricks will help make sense.
-First thing though, check out this presentation that we put together on yellowbrick development, it discusses the expected user workflow, our integration with Scikit-Learn, our plans and roadmap, etc:
+First thing though, check out this presentation that we put together on yellowbrick development, it discusses the expected user workflow, our integration with scikit-learn, our plans and roadmap, etc:

 .. raw:: html

     <iframe src="https://www.slideshare.net/BenjaminBengfort/slideshelf" width="615px" height="470px" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:none;" allowfullscreen webkitallowfullscreen mozallowfullscreen></iframe>

-One thing that is necessary is a good understanding of Scikit-Learn and Matplotlib.
-Because our API is intended to integrate with Scikit-Learn, a good start is to review `"APIs of Scikit-Learn objects" <http://scikit-learn.org/stable/developers/contributing.html#apis-of-scikit-learn-objects>`_ and `"rolling your own estimator" <http://scikit-learn.org/stable/developers/contributing.html#rolling-your-own-estimator>`_.
+One thing that is necessary is a good understanding of scikit-learn and Matplotlib.
+Because our API is intended to integrate with scikit-learn, a good start is to review `"APIs of scikit-learn objects" <http://scikit-learn.org/stable/developers/contributing.html#apis-of-scikit-learn-objects>`_ and `"rolling your own estimator" <http://scikit-learn.org/stable/developers/contributing.html#rolling-your-own-estimator>`_.
 In terms of matplotlib, use Yellowbrick's guide :doc:`matplotlib`.
 Additional resources include `Nicolas P. Rougier's Matplotlib tutorial <https://www.labri.fr/perso/nrougier/teaching/matplotlib/>`_ and `Chris Moffitt's Effectively Using Matplotlib <http://pbpython.com/effective-matplotlib.html>`_.

 Visualizer API
 ~~~~~~~~~~~~~~